missionpinball/mpf-docs/install/windows.rst

 .. code-block:: doscon

-  pip install setuptools --upgrade pip install mpf mpf-mc --upgrade
+  pip install setuptools --upgrade pip install mpf[all] mpf-mc --upgrade

 This will cause *pip* to contact PyPI to see if there's a newer version of the MPF and MPF MC (and any new requirements).
 If newer versions are found, it